Mayor and Council

 Email: bob_overacker101@hotmail.com

-She was elected to a four-year term in the November 2021 election.
+Councilor Bielby was elected to a four-year term in the November 2025 election.
+She was sworn into office on January 7th 2026.

 Councilor Neal James